 The Secretary of State has required all foreign missions in the United States to notify the Office of Foreign Missions prior to any acquisition, lease, change in use, sale or other disposition, by or on behalf of the foreign mission, of real property which is located in the United States.
 This includes, but is not limited to any purchase, resale, lease,, alteration, addition or change in the purpose for which real property is used by a foreign mission.
 It also includes any real property made available to a foreign mission.

-All foreign missions in the Washington DC area must submit a written request in the form of diplomatic note to the Office of Foreign Missions.
+All foreign missions must submit a written request in the form of diplomatic note to the Office of Foreign Missions.
 At a minimum, the note should include:

 Missions are encouraged to notify the Office of Foreign Missions of proposed acquisitions as early in the process as possible.
 Missions that obtain the benefit of the Department's experience and advice in the early stages of an acquisition may avoid unnecessary financial or legal complications.